Murli0399/SpringBoot_Interview_Questions/Part-03 Dependency Injection.md

 ## Explain the injection of Java Collection types.
 </summary>

+Injecting Java Collection types involves declaring a field for the collection in a class, providing the collection through a setter or constructor, and using it in the class.
+This is often done in DI frameworks like Spring, allowing flexibility in managing and passing groups of objects as dependencies.
 </details>
 <details><summary>

 ## What is the difference between constructor and setter injection?
 </summary>

+1. Constructor Injection:

+- Dependencies are provided through the class constructor when an instance is created.
+- Constructor injection enforces that all required dependencies are provided at the time of object creation, making the object immediately ready for use.
+- Typically, constructor-injected dependencies are marked as final, making them immutable after object creation.
+- It promotes the creation of objects in a valid state with all necessary dependencies.
+- Constructor injection is suitable for mandatory dependencies that the class cannot function without.

+2. Setter Injection:

+- Dependencies are provided through setter methods after the object is created.
+- Setter injection allows for optional or dynamic configuration of dependencies, as you can set or change them at runtime.
+- Dependencies set via setters can be modified after object creation, potentially leading to mutable objects.
+- It provides flexibility for changing dependencies over time without recreating objects.
+- Setter injection is suitable for optional or changeable dependencies.
 </details>
 <details><summary>

 ## Which dependency injection approach is better?
 </summary>

+There is no universally "better" dependency injection approach between constructor injection and setter injection.
+The choice depends on the specific requirements of your application.
+Constructor injection is suitable for mandatory dependencies and enforces immutability, while setter injection offers flexibility for optional or changeable dependencies.
+Use the approach that best fits your context and design goals.
 </details>
 <details><summary>

 ## What is method injection?
 </summary>

+Method injection is a form of dependency injection (DI) in software development, where dependencies are provided to a class or method through method parameters instead of constructor parameters or setters.
+In other words, the class or method receives its required dependencies directly when a particular method is called.
+This approach allows for more fine-grained control over dependency injection, as dependencies can be injected selectively for specific operations or methods.
 </details>
 <details><summary>

 ## What is a circular dependency and how should it be resolved?
 </summary>

+A circular dependency is a relationship between two or more modules that depend on each other to function properly.
+For example, if Project A depends on something in Project B, and Project B depends on something in Project A, then you can't compile Project A until you compile Project B.

+Here are some strategies for resolving circular dependencies:

+- Move small pieces of code from one project to the other.
+- Move code that both libraries depend on into a new shared library.
+- Combine project A and project B into one library.

+Circular dependencies should be avoided where possible, but you can't always do so.
 </details>